abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_02_Implementing_integration_between_AD DS_and_Azure_AD.md

    > **Note**: If you're not able see on-premises domain name and **SEA-ADM1** server name, kindly sign-in to azure portal in private window and perform above steps.
    > **Note**: To install the Azure AD Authentication Agent on multiple servers in your environment, you can download its binaries from the **Pass-through authentication** page in the Azure portal.

-### Task 4: Install and register the Azure AD Password Protection proxy service and DC agent
+### Task 4: Install and register the Microsoft Entra ID Password Protection proxy service and DC agent

 1. On **SEA-ADM1**, start Microsoft Edge, browse to the **[Azure AD Password Protection for Windows Server Active Directory](https://www.microsoft.com/en-us/download/details.aspx?id=57071)** page where you can download installers, and then select **Download**.